Best Practices for Online Teaching

 Preparing for Students

 • Update and post your accessible syllabus.
+Submit a copy to the department admin.

 • Add your contact info and personalize your course.